Nutrition and Wellness Programs

 Food Handler Training Requirement

-The Food Handler Training Enforcement Act requires all food service area employees or food handlers that work with open/unpackaged foods, food service equipment or utensils, or any food contact surfaces to receive an approved food handler training.
+The Food Handling Regulation Enforcement Act requires all food service area employees or food handlers that work with open/unpackaged foods, food service equipment or utensils, or any food contact surfaces to receive an approved food handler training.

 PLEASE NOTE: The Food Handler Training is different from the Food Service Sanitation Manager Certification (FSSMC).
 Any food service staff person that has a current FSSMC certificate does not need to complete a Food Handler Training.

-Please contact a local IDPH office for questions regarding the FSSMC requirements and classes.
+Please contact a local IDPH office for questions regarding the FSSMC requirements and classes, and for specific questions related to the Food Handling Regulation Enforcement Act.

 Food Safety Inspections Requirement